JohnTheGre/washing-machine/README.md

 # My app explanation

-This is an app that is used to help people who live in "student houses" or a house with multiple rooms to keep track of their washing machine and dryers
+This is an app designed to help people living in student houses or shared accommodations manage their communal washing machines and dryers.
+It eliminates confusion about which machines are available and helps residents coordinate laundry schedules efficiently.

+## Key Features

+### Room Management
+Create and manage multiple laundry rooms (e.g., "Basement," "Ground Floor," "Building A") Add washing machines and dryers to each room
+View the location and total number of machines per room Get an an overview of all available machines across different locations

+### Individual Machine Tracking
+Each washing machine and dryer has its own dedicated page Set timers for individual machines when starting a load View real-time availability status (available, in use, time remaining) See which specific machines are free without having to physically check each one

+### Benefits
+No more guessing: Know exactly which machines are available before going to the laundry room Better coordination: Avoid conflicts with housemates over machine usage
+Time-saving: Plan your laundry around actual availability
+Transparency: Everyone can see when machines will be free